mgrube/DragonKing/README.md

 This rootkit hides by hooking the system call table and using an agent to do interactive manipulation in userland.

+Disclaimer: This rootkit was tested and developed on 64 bit Ubuntu 17.04.
+There are currently issues with 16.04.

 ## Features
     - An agent that works in userland
     - Self-destruct functionality